montagejs/montagejs.org/docs/Naming-Conventions.md

 # Naming Conventions

-This document summarizes MontageJS-specific naming conventions and recommendations for modules, components, and CSS classes.
+This document summarizes MontageJS-specific naming conventions and recommendations for packages, components, and CSS classes.
 Please refer to these conventions when creating MontageJS packages or contributing to the MontageJS framework.

-## Modules
+## Packages

-All module and package names are written in lowercase letters or numbers and delimited by dashes (for example, child-package).
+All package names are written in lowercase letters or numbers and delimited by dashes (for example, child-package).

 ## Components (.reel)
 User interface components are stored in the ui directory of your MontageJS project and identified by a .reel extension.